 House prices in the Seattle area have risen steadily and sharply over the past few years, expect for the last 12 moths, when home prices actually dipped.
 This is true for much of Washington State and in many other states across the nation.

 Right now, home prices in Seattle are 8% lower than the same time last year, according to Zillow.
 Despite this, Seattle continues to be one of the more expensive and sought-after housing markets in the US.

 Home Prices in Portland, Oregon: $498,558

 Home prices in Portland differ from Seattle in a couple of important ways.
 First, and most obvious, is the fact that they’re lower.
 The median house value for the city of Portland, Oregon was $498,558 as of July 2023.
 Yet what they share in common is that both markets are rather hot.

 Both Seattle and Portland home prices have decreased over the past year.

 View Portland Mortgage Rates

 Real Estate Market Conditions

-Have questions?
-Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington.
-We serve the entire state, as well as the broader Pacific Northwest region.
+If you are planning to buy a home in Seattle or Portland, you’ll need a home loan to fund this big purchase, and Sammamish Mortgage would love to help.
+We are a local, family-owned company based in Bellevue, Washington.
+We offer mortgage programs in the entire state, as well as the broader Pacific Northwest region since 1992, including Oregon, Colorado, California and Idaho.
 Please contact us if you have mortgage-related questions.